FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 Ruby on Rails is an excellent framework with which to build an API.
 The ability to quickly jam out code representing your business logic, the ease of creating and modifying data models, and the built in testing support all combine to make building a JSON API in Rails a no brainer.
 Add in a sleek admin interface built using something like [RailsAdmin](https://github.com/sferik/rails_admin) and you can build custom APIs in no time.

-In this tutorial, we're going to build a simple API in Ruby on Rails 6, and then secure the API using using a JSON Web Token.
+In this tutorial, we're going to build a simple API in Ruby on Rails 6, and then secure the API using using a JSON Web Token (JWT).

 <!--more-->